Fireteam: Finland

+In the military publication Soldier's Guide 2017 (Sotilaan käsikirja 2017), prepared by Defence Command Finland, a 2-soldier formation (taistelupari, literally battle pair), and a 3-soldier formation (partio, literally patrol) were referred to by the same name: fire team.
+In publications Soldier's Guide 2020 and Soldier's Guide 2024, the 2-soldier formation was called a fire-and-manoeuvre team.

 French

 The French section (groupe de combat – "combat group") is divided into two teams.
 The "fire team" (équipe de feu) is based around the section-level automatic rifle or light machine gun.
 The "shock team" (équipe de choc), made up of riflemen armed with rifle grenades or disposable rocket launchers, is the reconnaissance and maneuver unit.
 The teams employ bounding overwatch, with one element covering as the other moves.
 The team leaders have handheld radios so the elements can stay in contact with each other, as well as with the section leader's backpack radio set.
 The most common symbol of the modern French junior NCO (chef d'équipe) has been a radio hanging around their neck.

+Russian Armed Forces

+According to the Combat Regulations for the Preparation and Conduct of Combined Arms Combat, approved by Order No. 19 of the Commander-in-Chief of the Ground Forces of the Russian Armed Forces dated February 24, 2005: